arooj-imtiaz-abbasi/portfolio/AI_SETUP.md

 # AI Mental Health Assistant Setup Guide

 ## Overview
 This AI chat page provides an interactive mental health assistant that can help users with basic mental health support, assessment, and guidance.
-The assistant is designed to work with Dr. Arooj Abbasi's practice and encourages users to book consultations for professional care.
+The assistant is designed to work with Arooj Abbasi's practice and encourages users to book consultations for professional care.

 ## Features
 - **Interactive Chat Interface**: Real-time conversation with AI assistant